Charles130-Anderson/alx-higher_level_programming/0x11-python-network_1/README.md

 sln

 1. Start
-2. Get the GitHub username and password (personal access token) from the command-line arguments
+2. Get the GitHub username and password from the command-line arguments
-3. Define the URL for the GitHub API to fetch user information using the provided username
+3. Define the URL for the GitHub API to fetch user information
-4. Set up Basic Authentication with the personal access token
-5. Send a GET request to the GitHub API using requests.get()
+4. Send a GET request to the GitHub API with Basic Authentication using the provided username and password
-6. Check if the request was successful (status code 200)
+5. Check if the request was successful (status code 200)
-7. If the request was successful:
+6. If the request was successful:
-    8. Parse the response JSON to extract user information
+    7. Parse the response JSON to extract user information
-    9. Display the user's id
+    8. Display the user's id
-10. If the request was not successful:
+7. If the request was not successful:
-    11. Display None
+    8. Print None
-12. End
+9. End

-10. Time for an interview!
 #advanced
 The Holberton School staff evaluates candidates applying for a back-end position with multiple technical challenges, like this one: